Azure Miles Records ~ the Music of Michael Robinson

 He expressed enthusiasm for a raga he was currently studying, and was planning to create a song based upon it.
 What attracted him to Raga Charukeshi, the twenty-sixth mela of the South Indian classical music grouping of ragas, was the juxtaposition of a major modality in the purvanga (lower tetrachord) with a minor modality in the uttaranga (upper tetrachord).
 Before singing the melodic shape of Charukeshi for me, the Englishman hesitated, remarking that maybe it wasn't a good idea for him to share this musical knowledge with another composer who might steal his idea.
 But that was only a half-serious thought, and he went ahead, and sang the swaras of Charukeshi.
 The resulting sound brought a shock of recognition to my ears, and I thought to myself that his voice was rather good.
 After all, he had held his own singing shoulder-to-shoulder with John Lennon and Paul McCartney!

 In-between living in my native New York City, and my current home in Los Angeles, I spent one year in Kapalua, Maui.
 I loved jogging on the hillside at noon alongside the Captain Cook pines, their intense dark green hue contrasted by the deep azure sky.
 From my home, I could see the Pacific, and the island of Lanai while composing.
-My part-time job playing a white, baby grand Yamaha piano in an upscale clothing boutique was within walking distance.
+My part-time job playing Cole Porter songs and such on a white, baby grand Yamaha piano in an upscale clothing boutique was within walking distance.

 Nonetheless, I kept my eyes peeled to the upstairs entrance throughout the meal, and my heart began to race when someone who seemed to fit Harrison's image appeared, but it turned out to be a false alarm, and my hopes faded.
 Less than a half-hour later, another similar figure appeared, but this time the person was with Bob Longhi, and as if in a dream, it was George Harrison, garbed in jeans, and a long-sleeved denim shirt over a T-shirt with a Magritte reproduction.
 My exultation turned to despair when they headed for the back room, out of our view.
 Then, miraculously, they reappeared, and sat down at a table against the back wall of our section in direct view.
 George was seated together with Bob, the legendary quarterback, Fran Tarkenton, who was also a friend of Bob, and two other men I did not recognize.

 During all this, we were joined by two friends, one of who had spent time with George and his wife in Hana.
 Knowing my reverence for the Beatles, she asked if I would like to meet Harrison.
 I wanted to, of course, but there were no empty seats at George's table, and I didn't want to walk up like some annoying autograph seeker, not to mention that I was somewhat intimidated.
 So we sat there stealing glances, and after a few drinks, my inhibitions were subdued.
 When I noticed one of the men leaving George's table, the friend who knew him said, "Let's go!" and I found myself following her in a dream-like state.
-When we arrived at the table, Bob immediately came to my rescue, introducing me as a composer, whereupon George graciously invited me to sit down at the empty seat directly across from him.
-The restaurant was quite loud, and so we both leaned forward, our faces about one foot apart, as I began a conversation with one of my musical idols.
+When we arrived at the table, Bob immediately came to my rescue, introducing me as a composer, whereupon George graciously invited me to sit down at the empty seat directly across from him, gesturing with the open palm of his hand.
+The restaurant was quite loud, and so we both leaned forward, our faces about a foot apart, as I began a conversation with one of my musical idols.
 So close that George opened humorously with: "You had garlic for dinner!"
-(It was probably a side dish of spinach sautéed in garlic.)
-Embarrassed, I apologized, noting his unusually dark eyes, but Harrison reassured: "It's OK; I like garlic."
+(It was a side dish of spinach sautéed in garlic.)
+Embarrassed, I apologized, while struck by his unusually dark eyes, but Harrison reassured: "It's OK; I like garlic."

 The cocktail waitress came over, and George ordered tea, explaining that he was already intoxicated, and could not handle anything else to drink.
 Feeling very English, I ordered the same.
 Later on, I ordered a Brandy Alexander, which drew a curious stare from George, as this was a favorite drink associated with John Lennon and the Beatles.